A blue and white logo advertising cataract awareness month.

 Fact or Fiction?
 A cataract must be “ripe” before it is removed.

 Fiction.
 Cataracts can take from a few months to several years to develop.
 Sometimes the cataract stops developing in its early stages, and vision is only slightly decreased.
-But if it continues to develop, vision is impaired and treatment is necessary.
+But if it continues to develop, vision is impaired, and treatment is necessary.

+The best way to treat cataracts that have already formed is to remove them.
+The best time to have a cataract removed is when it starts to interfere with your quality of life.
 You and your ophthalmologist should determine together when cataract surgery is right for you.
 You may want to try other methods to naturally improve your eye health first.

 Fact or Fiction?
 Cataracts are removed using lasers.